Table of Contents

-The purpose of the law
+The Purpose of the law

+The law serves only as a mirror to show sin in the life (Romans 7:7,8).
 It is not the function of law to pardon sinners and restore them to obedience to the law.
 For it can only reveal sin and righteousness and command obedience (Romans 3:20; 7:7).
 The law can point out the right way, but it cannot help the wicked to abide by it.
-Only God can do the work of restoration and change.
-God sent His Son in human flesh, so that people might be empowered fully to keep its righteous requirements.
-God did not give His Son in order to change or abolish His law, or to free men from the obligation of obedience.
-That would be contrary to His will.
+Only God can do the work of restoration and change (Philippians 4:13).

-Power to obey
+God’s Power to Obey

 Sinners have been unable to keep its requirements, and the law had no power to help them obey.
 But thanks be to God who sent His Son to make it possible for men to give full obedience.
 Paul wrote, “For what the law could not do in that it was weak through the flesh, God did by sending His own Son in the likeness of sinful flesh, on account of sin: He condemned sin in the flesh, that the righteous requirement of the law might be fulfilled in us who do not walk according to the flesh but according to the Spirit” (Romans 8:3- 4).

 In His service,